metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 - `loki` (Attributes) 'loki', the flow store, client settings. (see [below for nested schema](#nestedatt--spec--loki))
 - `namespace` (String) Namespace where NetObserv pods are deployed.
 - `processor` (Attributes) 'processor' defines the settings of the component that receives the flows from the agent,enriches them, generates metrics, and forwards them to the Loki persistence layer and/or any available exporter. (see [below for nested schema](#nestedatt--spec--processor))
+- `prometheus` (Attributes) 'prometheus' defines Prometheus settings, such as querier configuration used to fetch metrics from the Console plugin. (see [below for nested schema](#nestedatt--spec--prometheus))

 <a id="nestedatt--spec--agent"></a>
 ### Nested Schema for `spec.agent`